Hanna Yablonska: Profile

 Yablonska was born in Odessa, Ukrainian SSR (now Ukraine).
 Under the pseudonym Anna Yablonskaya (Анна Яблонская) she published over a dozen Russian-language playscripts.
 Many of them were staged at venues in Russia, in particular, in St. Petersburg.
 Since 2004 Yablonska received several awards in different literary and dramatic events in Russia (Moscow, Yekaterinburg) and Belarus (Minsk).
 She also wrote a series of lyrical poems.

-On January 24, 2011 Yablonska arrived at Domodedovo International Airport in Moscow on a flight from Odessa, Ukraine to attend the presentation ceremony as one of the 2010 winners of the award established by the Cinema Art magazine.
+On January 24, 2011, Yablonska arrived at Domodedovo International Airport in Moscow on a flight from Odesa, Ukraine to attend the presentation ceremony as one of the 2010 winners of the award established by the Cinema Art magazine.
 She was subsequently killed when a suicide vest or improvised explosive device detonated in the international baggage-claim area.